coreos/docs/quay-enterprise/ldap-setup.md

 ## Before you start

-Quay Enterprise LDAP setup workflow requires user that’s setting up the configuration to pre-exist in LDAP directory.
-Before attempting the setup make sure that you are logged in as a superuser that matches a user in LDAP.
+The Quay Enterprise LDAP setup workflow requires that the user configuring the LDAP Setup to exist in LDAP directory.
+Before attempting the setup, make sure that you are logged in as a superuser that matches user crendentials in LDAP.
 In order to do so, Navigate to the SuperUser panel (ex: http(s)://quay.enterprise/superuser) and click on “Create User” button to create a new User.
 Make sure to create a user that matches username/email syntax in LDAP.

 Once the user is created, click on the Settings icon next to the user and choose “Make Superuser” option.
 For ease of troubleshooting, set the User password to LDAP password.

 <img src="img/superuser-user-settings.png" class="img-center" alt="Enable GitHub Authentication"/>

 You will be prompted to restart the container once the new user is created.
-Restart Quay Enterprise container and log in to the Superuser panel as the user that’s been previously created.
+Restart Quay Enterprise container and log in to the Superuser panel as the user that was just created.

 ## Setup LDAP Configuration